jungvonmatt/wekit/README.md

 Set up Contentful:

 - Create a new and preferably empty space.
-- Generate API Keys for content delivery and preview tokens.
+- Go to *"Settings > API keys"* and add an API key for content delivery and preview tokens.
 - Log in to your account by running `npx contentful-cli login`.

 ## Getting started